-Size battery cables according to Table 2.
+Size battery cables according to Table 5-1.
 The current path between the genset and the negative (-) battery terminal must also be able to carry full cranking current without causing excessive voltage drop.
-It is highly recommended that a full-length cable be used to connect the genset to the negative (-) battery terminal (Figure 15).
+It is highly recommended that a full-length cable be used to connect the genset to the negative (-) battery terminal (Figure 5-7).
 Note also that codes may require a bonding conductor between the genset and vehicle frame and between the battery and vehicle frame.

-If the vehicle frame is used as the path between the negative (-) battery terminal and the genset (Figure 16), all frame members in the path of battery cranking currents must have substantial cross sections.
+If the vehicle frame is used as the path between the negative (-) battery terminal and the genset (Figure 5-8), all frame members in the path of battery cranking currents must have substantial cross sections.
 The electrical resistance of riveted or bolted frame joints must also be carefully considered, especially if the joints will be exposed to corrosive conditions.
-A cable sized according to Table 2 must be used to connect the frame to the designated negative (-) terminal on the genset (Figure 16).
-The genset means for bonding the genset to the vehicle frame, either for the purpose of carrying cranking currents or for complying with requirements for genset/system grounding.
+A cable sized according to Table 5-1 must be used to connect the frame to the designated negative (-) terminal on the genset (Figure 5-8).
+The genset mounting bolts are not considered adequate means for bonding the genset to the vehicle frame, either for the purpose of carrying cranking currents or for complying with requirements for genset/system grounding.